EllieChen-Git/Aussie-Beauty-Market/README.md

 - Users can make secured payment through Stripe.

-__5. Q&A section__
+__5. Q & A section__

 - Before purchasing a makeup, users can check the Q & A section on the show listing page.
-They can only ask questions on the same page.
+They can also ask questions on the same page.

 __6. Dynamic relationship between user profile and show listing__

 - When signing up for an account, users are required to describe certain information like their skin type and preferred makeup styles on their user profile.
-- On the show listing page, users click on the listing owner's username and see the profile with the above-mentioned information.
+- On the show listing page, users can click on the listing owner's username and see the profile with the above-mentioned information.
-- The user profile page will list all the makeups belong to the user (with links led to each listing page), and others can use this function to trace the products owned by the users with the same skin types or similar makeup tastes.
+- The user profile page will list all the makeups belong to that user (with links to each listing s/he owns), so people can use this function to track the products owned by the users with the same skin types or similar makeup tastes.

 __7. [O4] Searching capability__

 - Two search functions are presented on the landing page and all makeups pages.
-- With 'Simple Search', users can search listings by listing titles (this is a fuzzy search & case insensitive search).
+- With 'Simple Search', users can search listings by listing titles (this is a fuzzy search & case-insensitive search).
-- With 'Advanced Search', users can search listings by brand keywords (fuzzy search & case insensitive), dropdown category menu (face, eyes, lips and accessory) and price range (minimum and maximum prices).
+- With 'Advanced Search', users can search listings by brand keywords (fuzzy search & case-insensitive), dropdown category menu (face, eyes, lips and accessories) and price range (minimum and maximum prices).
 The 'Advanced Search' function is a CRUD resource.

 __8. Other general features__